imonem/contact-form-landing-page/README.md

 ## Overview

-An application to test a firebase functionality.
+A light mobile-first landing page/application to test a firebase functionality.

 Video can be replaced with a slider or a gallery